 | Halifax | Minimum 70 years from the date of the mortgage. |

-Using our service gives you enhanced control over the value of your Berkhamsted leasehold, as your property will be more valuable and marketable in relation to the lease length should you decide to sell.
-The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service will provide you enhanced control over the value of your Berkhamsted leasehold, as your property will be more valuable and saleable in respect of lease length should you wish to sell.
+The conveyancers that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.